With countless probiotic and gut health supplements available, determining which ones deliver the best results can be challenging.

 Seed is vegan, nut-free, corn-free, gluten-free, shellfish-free, dairy-free, sesame-free, and soy-free.

-And Ritual Synbiotic is vegan and gluten-free, in addition to being free from major allergens.
+Ritual Synbiotic is vegan and gluten-free, plus free from major allergens.

 Other Safety Aspects

-Seed is also free from binders, preservatives, glyphosate/AMPA, and is Prop.65 compliant.
+Seed excludes binders, preservatives, glyphosate/AMPA, and maintains Prop.65 compliance.

-Also, both are 3rd party tested for purity, strength, safety, and potency.
+Both undergo 3rd party testing for purity, strength, safety, and potency.

 Stability Aspects

-Seed doesn’t require any refrigeration and is protected from oxygen, moisture, light, and heat.
-It retains its stability for up to 18 months when stored at 70 degrees F or lower.
+Seed requires no refrigeration and resists oxygen, moisture, light, and heat.
+It maintains stability for 18 months when stored at 70 degrees F or below.

-Ritual Synbiotic also requires no refrigeration and has moisture-controlled bottle technology to protect the strains.
+Ritual Synbiotic also requires no refrigeration and features moisture-controlled bottle technology for strain protection.

 Benefit Preferences

-However, Ritual Synbiotic is likely more gut-specific due to its 3 different gut-supporting compounds compared to just 2 in Seed.
+However, Ritual Synbiotic may be more gut-focused due to its three different gut-supporting compounds compared to Seed’s two.

 Seed vs. Ritual Synbiotic: Price Value

-Now, Ritual Synbiotic is a high-quality product too.
-We would just like to see it include a more diverse probiotic portfolio.
+Ritual Synbiotic is also a high-quality product, though it would benefit from a more diverse probiotic portfolio.

 Still looking to learn more about each option?
 If so, check out our complete Seed review here and our complete Ritual Synbiotic review here.